Methods of free probability: 12d. The bijection

 Still in relation with the Bercovici-Pata bijection, let us also mention that there are many interesting analytic aspects, coming from the combinatorics of the infinitely divisible laws, classical or free.
 For this, and other analytic aspects, we refer to \cite{bpa}.

 Finally, as previously promised, let us briefly discuss the axiomatization of the standard cube, using quantum groups.
-Skipping some details, or rather leaving them for chapter 13 below, the idea is that we have the following Brauer type result, coming from the work in \cite{ba2}, \cite{bb+}, \cite{bbc}, \cite{bco}, \cite{bra}, covering the basic unitary and reflection groups:
+Skipping some details, or rather leaving them for chapter 13 below, the idea is that we have a result as follows: